tomas-fryza/vhdl-course/labs/01-gates/README.md

    $ cd your-name/
    ```

-2. With help of `git` command, clone a local copy of your public repository. *Important: The `clone` command is used only once to create a local version of the repository.
-Later synchronization is performed differently.*
+2. With help of `git` command, clone a local copy of your public repository.

+   > Useful git command is: `git clone` - Create a local copy of remote repository.
+This command is permorm just once; later synchronization is performed differently.
+   >

    ```bash
    ## Windows Git Bash or Linux: